cristianoc/arc-agi-2-abstraction-dataset/CONTRIBUTING.md

 Thank you for your interest in contributing to the ARC-AGI-2 Abstraction Dataset!
 This document provides guidelines for contributing new tasks, abstractions, and improvements to the dataset.

+## About CompDSL

+All solvers are written in **CompDSL**—a purely functional, simply-typed DSL embedded in Python.
+Programs are guaranteed to terminate in O(n^d) time with no mutation, recursion, or loops.

+See `dsl/DSL.md` for the complete specification.

 ## Repository Structure

 The repository follows a consistent structure: